olafk/healthcheck/README.md

 Collecting a few ideas that could go into UI features:

-* Explicitly ignore individual healthchecks (this way recommendations can be added more comfortably - anybody who disagrees with them can ignore them)
+* Explicitly ignore individual healthchecks (this way recommendations can be added more comfortably - anybody who disagrees with them can ignore them) - currently checks can be excluded by blacklisting their individual services.
 * Run healthchecks in background - this enables long running processes to run as well
 * Filter/Sort results by category/result
 * Selectively run individual filters or categories (especially when long running checks are implemented, that are meant to run in the background)